CEMeNT-PSAAP/harmonize/README.md

 # Harmonize

 Harmonize is an execution framework for GPU with the aims of increasing performance and decreasing development burden for applications requiring complex processing patterns.
-Harmonize is currently available both as a headers-only CUDA C++ library and as a Python package.
+Harmonize is currently available both as a headers-only CUDA/HIP C++ library and as a Python package.
 In both forms, functionality is exposed as an asynchronous processing framework.

 ## Fundamentals